Developing a Social Media Calendar

 • How will you get them to do that?

-• How will you measure your efforts and determine success?
+• How will you measure the effectiveness of your posts and determine success?

-Once you've answered these questions, you’ll have a better sense of how to approach your social media messaging.
-While an overarching goal is clearly sales or other tangible transactions, a daily goal might be to provide customer service and cultivate a community of customers and prospects.
+Once you’ve answered these questions, you should have a better sense of how to approach your social media messaging.
+While an overarching business goal might be sales or other tangible transactions, a daily goal might be to provide customer service and cultivate a community of customers and prospects.

-Social media editorial calendars shouldn't limit how often you post to your social networks.
-Your posting frequency should be based on what works best on each network as well as what your audience expects.
-Not everything you post is time-sensitive or date-specific, so be flexible.
-Social media calendars are strategic planning tools but are not a replacement for in-the-moment conversations.
+Social media editorial calendars shouldn’t limit how often you post to your social networks.
+Your posting frequency should be based on your resources, what works best for each network, and even how often your audience expects to hear from you.
+Not everything you post is time-sensitive or date-specific, so prepare to be flexible.
+Social media calendars are strategic planning tools but are not a replacement for in-the-moment conversations and posts.

 Some elements of a social media editorial calendar include:

 Dates.
-Your calendar should break messaging down by week and then by day since social media marketing is a daily activity.
+Your calendar should break messaging down to the day since social media marketing is a daily activity.

 Themes.
 Consider assigning themes to each month or each week.
 Themes can be “hooks” that inform daily messaging for a particular time frame.
 A theme might be based on specific company events and news or tied to current events, seasons, holidays, or other relevant topics.

 Press Releases.
-Often your company's outreach starts with a traditional press release.
-To ensure that your social media marketing efforts support your public relations, make note of the dates and topics of planned releases to guide content you create.
+Your company’s marketing efforts may include sending out a traditional press release.
+To ensure that your social media marketing efforts support your public relations, make note of the dates and topics of planned releases in your social media calendar to guide the content you publish around the same time.

-Blog Posts.
-Social media posts are more often short messages while blog posts are more likely longer form content.
+Blog Posts and Articles.
+Social media posts are more often short messages while blog posts tend to be longer content.
 If you have a promotion, contest, event, or news, a blog post can provide more details while social media posts attract attention and drive actions.
+You may also write bylined articles and distribute them to media outlets for publication or publish them on your website.
+Any longer-form content should be tracked on your social media calendar.

 While planning is important, don’t let your editorial calendar kill spontaneity or your brand’s personality.
 Be conversational.
-Be engaged.
-Use your social media editorial calendar to keep your messaging on track with your company goals and to provide better measurements of the success of your online marketing efforts.
+Be engaging.
+Use your social media editorial calendar to keep your messaging on track with your company goals and help you measure the success of your online marketing efforts.